 Connection, even while you set limits.
 That may seem tame, but it's the most powerful tool you have.
 And it's the only way you have any influence with your child (or anyone else).

 What does that look like in practice?
 Start by seeing the situation from your child's perspective.
 Wouldn't it be wonderful if your child could tell you how things feel to them right now?

 "Hey, Mom, Dad?
-I know this is a bad time for everyone, but I'm just a kid.
 You yell a lot more than you used to.
-I hate school online; I really can't stand another day of it.
+School is so much harder now.
+I think I fell behind.
+I hate that everyone has masks on.
+And now we're expected to do a lot online.
+Some of the kids are pretty mean online.
+And at school they're meaner than they used to be.
 You make me do schoolwork but you don't explain it very well and you're so impatient; I end up feeling like I must be dumb.
 You're driving me crazy, and my sister and brother are driving me crazy, too.
-I can't stand feeling so cooped up.
-I can't get a break.
-I hate that I can't see my friends.
-Some of the kids are pretty mean online.
-It's not fair that there aren't any games or birthday parties or sleepovers any more.
 The only thing that's fun is getting to the next level of my game and you're always making me turn it off!
 Nobody seems to care what I want or how I feel.
-And people are still dying.
+And people are still dying; I hear it on the news.
 I worry all the time.
-What if Grandma gets sick?
-What if she dies?
+What if Grandma gets sick and dies?
 What if you die?"

 You may be thinking, what's wonderful for a parent about hearing all that?